 - intelligence files8

-5. What happens if the police searched my property without a warrant?
+5. What happens if police search without a warrant?

 If you are arrested based on evidence found as the result of an illegal search, your attorney may be able to prevent that evidence from being used against you in court.
 This is generally done through a motion to suppress evidence.